guns/ncdu/README.md

 - Listing all paths for a particular hard link requires a full search through the in-memory directory tree.
 - Not nearly as well tested.
+- Directories that could not be opened are displayed as files.

 ## Requirements